zandonella/IssueNavigator/README.md

-# IssueNavigator
+# Issue Navigator

-IssueNavigator is a Chrome extension designed to enhance your GitHub experience by adding keybinds for seamless navigation between issue and pull request pages.
+Issue Navigator is a Chrome extension designed to enhance your GitHub experience by adding keybinds for seamless navigation between issue and pull request pages.
 This tool is particularly useful for maintainers and contributors who need to skim through issues efficiently.

 ## Features